jngadiub/ExoDiBosonResonances/EDBRCommon/doc/README.txt

 Works in CMSSW_5_3_9 (not tested with higher releases) Based on CMG V5_15_0
-Most recent recommended tag for analysis code : edbr_vv_20130527b
+Most recent recommended tag for analysis code : edbr_post-ZZ-approval_pre-Git